Compiling Models

 Qualcomm® AI Hub supports compiling a PyTorch model for the ONNX Runtime.
 In this example, we will use mobilenet_v2.pt and compile it to an ONNX model.
 This model can be profiled using the ONNX Runtime.

-ONNX Runtime supports execution on CPU, GPU (using DML execution provider, or the NPU (using QNN execution provider)
+ONNX Runtime supports execution on CPU, GPU (using DML execution provider, or the NPU (using QNN execution provider):

 import qai_hub as hub